For the latest news and an updated timeline about the corona virus in Tanzania please visit Wikipedia.

 and we guarantee you the current prices of this year!

 So no worry if the Corona virus will be over in three weeks, three months or six months, and may affect your travel plans.
 No worry that you will incur additional costs by postponing your desired dream tip.
 Instead, start planning now and benefit from the current prices.
 And you may even save up some extra money for that once-in-a-lifetime balloon safari or special dinner in the bush!

-Wishing you all the best during these turbulent times.
-And hope to welcome you soon, safe and healthy, in Tanzania!
+We wish you all the best during these turbulent times.
+And we hope to welcome you soon, safe and healthy, in Tanzania!